-A course of study in Essential English promotes openmindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.
+A course of study in Essential English promotes open-mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.

-- use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - use appropriate roles and relationships with audiences - construct and explain representations of identities, places, events and concepts - make use of and explain the ways cultural assumptions, attitudes, values and beliefs underpin texts and influence meaning - explain how language features and text structures shape meaning and invite particular responses - select and use subject matter to support perspectives - sequence subject matter and use mode-appropriate cohesive devices to construct coherent texts - make mode-appropriate language choices according to register informed by purpose, audience and context - use language features to achieve particular purposes across modes.
+- use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - use appropriate roles and relationships with audiences - construct and explain representations of identities, places, events and concepts - make use of and explain the ways cultural assumptions, attitudes, values and beliefs underpin texts and influence meaning - explain how language features and text structures shape meaning and invite particular responses - select and use subject matter to support perspectives - sequence subject matter and use mode-appropriate cohesive devices to construct coherent texts - · make mode-appropriate language choices according to register informed by purpose, audience and context - use language features to achieve particular purposes across modes.

-Unit 1 Unit 2 Unit 3 Unit 4 Language that worksResponding to a variety Texts and human experiences Language that influences Representations and popular culture texts of texts used in and developed for a work context • Creating multimodal and Responding to reflective and nonfiction texts that explore human experiences Creating and shaping perspectives on community, local and global issues in texts Responding to popular culture texts Creating representations of Australian identifies, written texts Creating spoken and written texts Responding to texts that seek to influence audiences places, events and concepts
+Unit 1 Unit 2 Unit 3 Unit 4 Language that works Responding to a variety Texts and human experiences Language that influences Representations and popular culture texts of texts used in and developed for a work context • Creating multimodal and written texts Responding to reflective and nonfiction texts that explore human experiences Creating spoken and written texts Creating and shaping perspectives on community, local and global issues in texts Responding to texts that seek to influence audiences Responding to popular culture texts Creating representations of Australian identifies, places, events and concepts